Himalayan Sanctuaries

 Boats in Phewa Lake, with the Annapurna Range in the background, Pokhara, Pashchimanchal (Western Region), Nepal

-An exciting day ahead as we drive to the Satasam Chorten in Paro and hike to The Tiger's Nest, the popular name of Taktsang Palphug Monastery.
-This elegant structure has become a cultural icon of Bhutan.
-Located in the cliffside of the upper Paro valley, the temple complex was first built in 1692 around the Taktsang Senge Samdup cave where Guru Padmasambhava is said to have meditated for three months in the eighth century.
+In the morning we drive to the Satasam Chorten in Paro and hike to The Tiger's Nest , the popular name of Taktsang Palphug Monastery.
+This elegant structure has become the cultural icon of Bhutan.
+A prominent Himalayan Buddhist sacred site and temple complex, located in the cliffside of the upper Paro valley, the temple complex was first built in 1692, around the Taktsang Senge Samdup cave where Guru Padmasambhava is said to have meditated for three months in the 8th century.
 Padmasambhava is credited with introducing Buddhism to Bhutan and is the tutelary deity of the country.
-The round trip hike takes about four hours, including a picnic lunch at the Taktsang Cafeteria overlooking beautiful scenery.
+The round trip hike takes about 4 hours, including a picnic lunch at the Taktsang Cafeteria overlooking beautiful scenery.

 Day 12: Paro

-We explore historic Paro today with a visit to the National Museum, Paro Rinpung Dzong, a typical Bhutanese farm house and Utse tower, which was constructed in 1645.
-In the evening, we stroll through the narrow lanes of Paro, meeting local folks and chatting over tea.
+We visit the National Museum; Paro Rinpung Dzong; Utse, a tower built in 1645 and a typical Bhutanese farm house.
+In the evening we stroll through the narrow lanes of Paro, meeting local folks and chatting over tea.
 (B, L, D)

 Day 13: Paro/Kathmandu (Flight) (NEPAL)